 How long should I keep payroll register records for?

 The IRS recommends that you keep payroll register records for at least four years in the event that your company is audited.

 What is a payroll check register?

-A payroll register is a business document that records all the pay details for employees during a specific period.
-It lists information about each employee and includes gross pay, deductions, hours worked, and net pay.
+A payroll register is a business document that records all the payment details for employees during a specific period.
+It lists information about each employee and includes gross pay, deductions, hours worked and net pay.